secwexen/security-playbooks/playbooks/privilege-escalation/scheduled-task-abuse.md

 Do not delete or modify the scheduled task, referenced files, or relevant logs before required evidence preservation and appropriate authorization have been considered.

 ## Related Detection Rules

-No dedicated scheduled-task detection rule is currently available in the repository.

 ## Related Playbooks